Part 3: Millennium Galaxy Race

 Kiko took a threatening step forward and Lux casually put her hand to her hip where a pistol blaster was ready for the taking.

 Breccan put his hand between them.
 "My apologies Akiko."
 He said to her.

-Lux scoffed and went back to their ship but not before smiling at me.
+Lux scoffed and turned around to go back to their ship, but not before smiling at me.

 Kiko was holding back tight fists.
 I think it took all her strength not to attack Lux.

 Breccan waved to us, "I bid you all farewell!
 We most likely won't be seeing you for a while!"